kmsrogerkim/kmsrogerkim.github.io/_posts/2024-02-24-cmpnyinfo-containerizing.md

 ### Some warnings

 This image might work just fine.
 But it is certainly not the best one.
 Especially the ```COPY . /usr/src/app/``` line.
 It is important to not have any sensitive files inside your image (e.x: API keys, secret keys).
-And it is always good to keep your image as clean and minimal as possible.
+And it is always good to keep your image as minimal as possible.

 ## Basic docker commands